Ragtime (film): Plot

 After Sarah's funeral, Coalhouse and his supporters kill several firemen.
 He threatens to attack other firehouses, demanding his car be restored and Conklin be turned over to him.
-Father is disgusted at the violence but Younger Brother joins Coalhouse's gang with his knowledge of explosives.
+Father is disgusted at the violence but the younger brother joins Coalhouse's gang with his knowledge of explosives.
 Ostracized by their own white community and hounded by reporters, Father and Mother leave for Atlantic City.
 They encounter Tateh, now a film director on a photoplay with Evelyn.
 Mother is attracted to Tateh and she and Father quarrel.
 Coalhouse's gang hold the Pierpont Morgan Library's collection hostage.
 Police Commissioner Rhinelander Waldo sends for Coalhouse's child as a bargaining chip but Mother refuses to give him up.
-Father demands she turn the child over and returns to New York to assist Waldo and Mother leaves.
+Father demands she turn the child over and returns to New York City to assist Waldo and Mother leaves.

 Booker T. Washington fails to persuade Coalhouse to surrender, as does Father.
 Conklin is captured by police and forced to apologize to Coalhouse.
 Waldo is disgusted by Conklin's bigotry but cannot submit to terrorist demands and has him arrested.
 Coalhouse agrees to surrender if Waldo permits his supporters to depart in his restored car and Waldo agrees after Father volunteers to stay as a hostage.
 Coalhouse's supporters escape and he drives Father out of the library.

 Ready to blow himself up, Coalhouse instead surrenders but is shot dead on Waldo's orders.
 The film ends with another newsreel: Evelyn dances in vaudeville and Thaw is released from an asylum.
-Houdini escapes from a straitjacket several stories above the ground, while newspapers announce that the First World War has begun.
-Younger Brother returns to his fireworks job and Father watches from the house in New Rochelle as Mother departs with Tateh and Coalhouse's son.
+Houdini escapes from a straitjacket several stories above the ground, while newspapers announce that World War I has begun.
+The younger brother returns to his fireworks job and Father watches from the house in New Rochelle as Mother departs with Tateh and Coalhouse's son.

 Cast

-The film is notable for introducing numerous actors for whom this was one of their first appearances in an American film: Samuel L. Jackson, Debbie Allen, Jeff Daniels, Andreas Katsulas, Ethan Phillips, Stuart Milligan, and Mandy Patinkin.
-Additionally, it was the final film of James Cagney and Pat O'Brien.
-Cagney had not acted in a film for 20 years before his appearance in Ragtime.
+Ragtime is notable for the final film appearances of James Cagney and Pat O'Brien; Cagney had not acted in a film for nearly 20 years prior to his final movie role in Ragtime.
+The film also features early appearances by several actors who would later achieve greater fame.
+Among them are Samuel L. Jackson, Debbie Allen, Jeff Daniels, Elizabeth McGovern, Richard Griffiths, Fran Drescher, Andreas Katsulas, Ethan Phillips, Mandy Patinkin, John Ratzenberger, and Stuart Milligan.

 Production

-The film was shot on location in New York City; Mount Kisco, New York; New Jersey; and at Shepperton Studios, UK.
-Robert Altman initially signed to direct the film, but was replaced by Forman.